-Here's how you craft a campfire the right way.
+Here's how to build a campfire the right way.

-Place your tinder material in the center of your fire ring.
+Place your tiniest material in the center of your fire ring.
 This could be wood shavings, bark chips, small twigs, small pieces of newspaper, dried leaves, pine needles, dried out lichen, dry grass, or even pine cones.
-Dried cones from a Ponderosa Pine make killer tinder, FYI.
+(Pro tip: Dried cones from a Ponderosa Pine make killer tinder.)

 You can also purchase a commercial firestarter or use a homemade classic like cotton balls and petroleum jelly.
 Carry this additional tinder in a Ziploc bag to keep it dry.